amriz26/csc317-assignment2/README.md

 This assignment involves creating a three-page website that includes:

+NOTE: my csc317assigment.html file is the same as index.html

 SVG elements for vector graphics
 Table elements to structure tabular data
 Other common HTML elements such as headings, paragraphs, links, and images